Department of French and Italian

 Courses taught in the department place varying emphases on language, literary history and interpretation, aesthetics and literary theory, and cultural and intellectual history.
 Students are therefore able to pursue courses of study that are consistent with their own interests.
 To complement this individualized approach to students' plans of study, the department offers four distinct tracks within the concentration in French and/or Italian:

-2. Concentration in two languages, literatures, and cultures: Students intending to combine work in two languages, civilizations, and cultures normally take a minimum of eight upper-division courses: five in one of the languages and three in the other relevant language.
-The first language of concentration must be either French or Italian.
+2. Concentration in French or Italian with Another Language, Literature, and Culture: Students intending to combine work in French or Italian with another language, civilization, and culture normally take a minimum of eight upper-division courses: five in French or Italian, and three in the other relevant language.

-3. Concentration in literature and any other related field approved by the departmental representative: Students intending to combine work in French or Italian and another related field normally take a minimum of eight upper-division courses: five in the relevant language and literature and three in the other field.
+3. Concentration in French or Italian and Another Field: Students intending to combine work in French or Italian and another related field normally take a minimum of eight upper-division courses: five in the relevant language and literature and three in the other field.
 For example, students specializing in French or Italian and history, politics, or art and archaeology, might take appropriate courses in those departments, such as HIS 350, 351 or HIS 345, 365; POL 372, 381, or 391; or ART 319, 320, or 333.

 The first junior paper, written in the fall semester, should be about 4,000 words.
 The second junior paper, written in the spring semester, should be between 5,000 and 8,000 words.
 Both junior papers may be written in English, in which case a three-page summary in the relevant language must be provided.
 If the paper is written in the relevant language, a three-page summary in English is required.